For immediate release:

 “And not only that, but Research and Development projects have also seen a 70% increase – with Scotland being the best performing part of the UK – helping secure our place as an attractive place for investors to do business.

 “But the report also makes clear the threat that Brexit poses to Scotland’s economy.
-The only way for us to protect and develop this progress is for the Tories to end their hard Brexit obsession and to keep the UK in the single market and customs union as a minimum to protect jobs and living standards across the country.”
+The only way for us to protect and develop this progress is for the UK Government to end their hard Brexit obsession and to keep the UK in the single market and customs union as a minimum to protect jobs and living standards across the country.”

 Date published: 11th June 2018